-and pursue righteousness, faith, love, {and} peace (ULT)
+and pursue righteousness, faith, love, {and} peace (ULT) Instead...strive to do things that are right, trust in God and love him and others, and live peacefully with other people (UST)

 Paul is using the verb pursue in contrast to flee.
 He speaks of these positive things as if Timothy should run towards them because they will do him good.
 Alternate translation: "be eager to do what is right, to believe in God, to love God and others, and to live in peace with people" (See: Metaphor)